tsnellgrove/dark_castle3/doc/to_do.md

 				- DONE: clean-up comments
 		- TBD: move assumed_dir case to central assumed handling
 			- IDEA: similar to 1-word assumed verbs
+			- IDEA: migrate ungiven direction choice to syntax - or that does that just distrib code?
+			- IDEA: ask Q what she thinks
 			- TBD: in interp() change ('climb', 'do_noun') syntax call to match user_input_lst
 		- TBD: comment out prep_no_do case in validate(), cmd_exe(), and trig_chk()
 		- TBD: synergize 'go' and 'climb' commands